-Theodore S. Kim

-Chief Compliance Officer, Executive Vice President, General Counsel and Secretary
+Theodore S. Kim Chief Compliance Officer, Executive Vice President, General Counsel and Secretary

-c/o Magnachip Semiconductor, Ltd.

-V-Plex Bldg., 15F, 501, Teheran-ro, Gangnam-gu,

-Seoul Republic of Korea, 06168

-Seoul, Republic of Korea, 06168 Telephone: +82-2-6903-3666 Fax: +82-2-6903-5093

-(Name and telephone number, including area code, of person to contact in connection with this report.)
+Telephone: +82-2-6903-3054 Fax: +82-2-6903-3019 (Name and telephone number, including area code, of person to contact in connection with this report.)

 Check the appropriate box to indicate the rule pursuant to which this form is being filed, and provide the period to which the information in this form applies: